Stringent bounds for the non-zero Bernoulli numbers: Introduction

 and

-In spite of this, we will present more stringent and convincing lower bounds for $ \vert B_{2k} \vert $ in the next section.
-Our second aim is to refine the upper bound in (\ref{eqn1.9}) by establishing sharp upper bounds for $ \vert B_{2k} \vert .$
+Despite this, we will present more stringent and convincing lower bounds for $ \vert B_{2k} \vert $ in the next section.
+Our main aim is to refine the double inequality (\ref{eqn1.9}) by establishing sharp bounds for $ \vert B_{2k} \vert .$